Module Enrolment and COVID-19 arrangements

 Every programme of study is made up of modules which can be either compulsory, optional or discovery modules.
 All modules have a credit value and you will need to complete sufficient credits to progress through your programme.

-As well as the compulsory and optional modules that make up your programme of study, you can choose something different to your main subject as a discovery module.
+As well as the compulsory and optional modules that make up your programme of study, you may be able to choose something different to your main subject as a Discovery Module.

 Change of module